 Salmon sharks are opportunistic feeders, sharing the highest trophic level of the food web in subarctic Pacific waters with marine mammals and seabirds (Brodeur 1988, Nagasawa 1998, Goldman and Human 2004).
-They feed on a wide variety of prey, including salmon (Oncorhynchus spp.), rockfish (Sebastes spp.), sablefish (Anoplopoma fimbria), lancetfish (Alepisaurus spp.), daggertooth (Anotopterus spp.), lumpfish (Cyclopteridae), sculpin (Cottidae), Atka mackerel (Pleurogrammus monopterygius), mackerel (Scombridae), pollock and tomcod (Gadidae), herring (Clupeidae), spiny dogfish, tanner crab (Chionocetes spp.), squid, and shrimp (Sano 1960, 1962, Farquhar 1963, Hart 1973, Urquhart 1981, Compagno 1984, 2001, Nagasawa 1998).
-Incidental catch of salmon sharks in the central Pacific has been significantly reduced since the elimination of the drift gillnet fishery and the population appears to have rebounded to its former levels (Yatsu et al. 1993, H. Nakano pers. comm.).
-Additionally, recent demographic analyses support the contention that salmon shark populations in the ENP and WNP are stable at this time (Goldman 2002).
+They feed on a wide variety of prey, including salmon (Oncorhynchus sp.), rockfishes (family Sebastes), sablefish (Anoplopoma fimbria), lancetfish (family Alepisaurus), daggertooth (family Anotopterus), lumpfishes (family Cyclopteridae), sculpins (family Cottidae), Atka mackerel (Pleurogrammus), mackerel (family Scomber), pollock and tomcod (family Gadidae), herring (family Clupeidae), spiny dogfish, tanner crab (family Chionoecetes), squid, and shrimp (Sano 1960 and 1962, Farquhar 1963, Hart 1973, Urquhart 1981, Compagno 1984 and 2001, Nagasawa 1998).
+Incidental catch in the central Pacific has been significantly reduced since the elimination of the drift gillnet fishery, and the population appears to have rebounded to its former levels (Yatsu et al. 1993, H. Nakano pers. comm.).

+Additionally, recent demographic analyses support the contention that salmon shark populations in the eastern and western North Pacific are stable at this time (Goldman 2002).
 Seasonal foraging movements and migratory patterns of salmon sharks in the northeast Pacific Ocean have been described in Hulbert et al. (2005) and Weng et al. (2005).